 Further information about the Copenhagen Scholars Program is available in the Fellowships Advising and Study Abroad Office and online at: www.fasa.caltech.edu.
-Go to www.ku.dk for further information on DTU or UCPH.
-Note that UCPH is also known as KU standing for Københavns Universitet in Danish.
+Go to dtu.dk or ku.dk for further information on DTU or UCPH.

 Please see the Financial Aid section for details on applying for and eligibility for financial aid related to study abroad.
 Students who receive financial aid should list supplemental charges and travel in their aid application.
 A minimum 3.0 GPA is required.